 - Duration: 3.5 hours

-- Distance: 7km
+- Distance: 7km (round trip)

 - What to bring: sneakers, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation)

 From anywhere in Hong Kong, take the MTR to Tai Po Market Station.
 Find Exit A3, walk through the underground and turn left at the end.
-Then when you walk back up, find the bus stop for minibus 20K and take it to the last stop.
+Then, when you walk back up, find the bus stop for Minibus 20K.
+Take the green minibus (25 minutes; $7.20HKD cash or Octopus card) and alight at the last stop at Sam Mun Tsai.

-The small village sits on the north tip of Yim Tin Tsai Island.
+When you alight at the last stop on the Minibus 20k route, you will arrive at the small village of Sam Mun Tsai.
+The village sits on the north tip of Yim Tin Tsai Island.
 Looking west of the village, you can see fishing boats in the Shuen Wan Typhoon Shelter.

-Meander through Sam Mun Tsai San Tseun
+Meander through Sam Mun Tsai

 Follow the narrow paved path with the railing.
 It will bring you to a residential neighbourhood with a series of paths.
 Walk down the stairway and walk south towards the trees.
-Google Maps doesn’t exactly show all the paths within the area, but as long as you walk south toward the trees, you’re on the right track.

 Soon after, you will see a sign that points to 馬屎洲, which means you are on the right path to Ma Shi Chau.